 Interactive animations are a great way to spark joy in users—they literally provide a feel-good dopamine hit.
 Don't go overboard, though; keep interactions simple and relevant to the task at hand.

-Color has a crucial role to play in app design.
+Color has a crucial role to play in mobile application design.
 This is because colors affect emotions which, in turn, affect behavior.
 There has been a lot of research done over the years on the effects of color on human emotions and behavior, so use it to your advantage!

 If you're designing an app for a company with an established color scheme, use that.
 However, if you have a free reign color-wise, think about what you're aiming to achieve with the app and what colors will inspire the emotions you're looking for in your users.